DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_attachhtml_method.md

 # attachHTML()

-@short: adds an HTML content into a dhtmlxLayout cell
+@short: adds an HTML content into a Layout cell

 @signature: {'attachHTML(html: string): void;'}